 It should be remembered that these risk scores are relative to their respective market histories, an important detail, as metros do not react uniformly to the same risks.
 The inverse there, however, is that it is difficult to compare these figures with each other, as the depth and duration of rent recessions varies greatly from metro to metro.
 The scores can, however, help to holistically view the broad impact of those variables that tend to cause metros to slip into rent recessionary periods exceeding more than two quarters.

-Next in this series, we explore the nation’s most-stable apartment markets.
+Next in this series, we explore the nation’s most-stable apartment markets of 2017.